rafiulhye91/StarWarsStarShips/README.md

 **Tools/Libs: **

-Retrofit2 REST client
+Retrofit2 REST client\
-GSon converter for json responses
+GSon converter for json responses\
-OkHttp3 client
+OkHttp3 client\
-Coroutines for Asynchronous call
+Coroutines for Asynchronous call\
-Viewmodel and Livedata for preparing and managing the data for the Activity and Fragment Dagger-hil dependency injection
+Viewmodel and Livedata for preparing and managing the data for the Activity and Fragment\
+Dagger-hilt dependency injection